dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 ## Getting started

 Now, we want to fill in some of the objects we'll use to structure our game.
+If you'd like more detail, check out the [annotated source](/posts/game/week1/docs/week1.html).
 First is the `Game` object, which manages all the objects in the game, runs the animation loop, and provides the interface to the game from the outside world.